B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 # Code attribution
 ## bootstrap library
-This website played a big roll in designing and creating my pages such as navigation bar, slidding banner, form and other details.
+This website played a big roll in designing and creating my pages such as navigation bar, sliding banner, form and other details.
 ## W3school
 This website was a valuable library for me and great support for writing my codes.
 ## Logo maker